-Web Page Item Description Auto-Answer Incoming Calls 🛜 When selected, the device will automatically answer incoming calls.
+Web Page Item Description Misc Settings Device Name ?
+Type the device name.
+Enter up to 25 characters.
+Auto-Answer Incoming Calls ?
+When selected, the device will automatically answer incoming calls.
 When Auto-Answer Incoming Calls is disabled, the device will play a ring tone (corresponds to Ring Tone on the Audiofiles page) out of the speaker until someone presses the Call button to answer the call or the caller disconnects before the call can be answered.
-Button Lit When Idle 🛜 When selected, the Call button LED is illuminated while the device is idle (a call is not in progress).
-Button Brightness (0-255) 🛜 The desired Call button LED brightness level.
+Button Lit When Idle ?
+When selected, the Call button LED is illuminated while the device is idle (a call is not in progress).
+Button Brightness (0-255) The desired Call button LED brightness level.
 Acceptable values are 0-255, where 0 is the dimmest and 255 is the brightest.
 Enter up to three digits.
 Play Ringback Tone ?
 When selected, the device will play a ringback tone (corresponds to Ringback Tone on the Audiofiles page) out of the speaker while placing an outbound call.
 The Ringback Tone will play until the call is answered.
-Enable Push to Talk ?
-This option is for noisy environments.
-When enabled, the microphone will be muted normally.
-When the Call button is pressed and held, it will unmute the microphone and allow the operator to send audio back.
-Using Push to Talk prevents the operator from terminating a call by pressing the Call button.
-The call must be terminated by the phone user.
 Disable HTTPS (NOT recommended) ?
 Disables the encrypted connection to the webpage.
 We do not recommend disabling HTTPS for security reasons.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Test Microphone Click on the Test Microphone button to do a microphone test.
 When the Test Microphone button is pressed, the following occurs: 1.
 The device will immediately start recording 3 seconds of audio.
 2. The device will beep (indicating the end of recording).
 3. The device will play back the recorded audio.
 Test Relay Click on the Test Relay button to do a relay test.
 Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.

-Web Page Item Description Toggle Help Click on the Toggle Help button to see a short descriptior of some of the web page items.
-First click on the Toggle Help button, and you will see a question mark (?) appea next to some of the web page items.
+Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.

+Note

-Note You can change the SIP Volume, Multicast Volume, Ring Volume, Sensor Volume, and Microphone Gain without rebooting the device.
+You can change the SIP Volume, Multicast Volume, Ring Volume, Sensor Volume, and Microphone Gain without rebooting the device.
 You must save and reboot the device for other changes to take effect.

-2.4.5.1 Time Zone Strings
+2.10.5.1 Time Zone Strings